roggenrolaisbestmon/roggenrolaisbestmon/README.md

 I'm studying Statistics at Imperial and I really need to change my username.
 I enjoy looking at data related to the environment and medicine.
 I will be using this account for coursework, unless I start using a different account in which case I will link it here.

-I have to include a list so here are my pronouns, aka the generally used ones:
-- she
-- they
-- he

 This is a link back to the [github main page](https://github.com/)